Marshall McDougall

-Marshall James McDougall (born December 19, 1978) is a former professional baseball player.
+Marshall James McDougall (born December 19, 1978) is an American former professional baseball player.
 Primarily a third baseman, he has played part of one season in Major League Baseball with the Texas Rangers, and one season in the Chinese Professional Baseball League with the Uni-President 7-Eleven Lions.

 College career

 McDougall, who bats and throws right-handed, played college baseball for the Florida State University Seminoles (1999–2000), where he played under head coach Mike Martin and was a first team consensus All-American in 1999.
 In that same year, he was a finalist for the Golden Spikes Award and the Dick Howser Trophy.
 He was named the Most Outstanding Player at the 1999 College World Series.

-He will perhaps always be most famous for his performance on May 9, 1999, where, against the University of Maryland Terrapins, his 7-for-7 performance at the plate with 6 home runs, 16 RBI, and 25 total bases shattered NCAA single game records in all three categories.
+He is most famous for his performance on May 9, 1999, where, against the University of Maryland Terrapins, his 7-for-7 performance at the plate with 6 home runs, 16 RBI, and 25 total bases shattered NCAA single game records in all three categories.

 After the 1999 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.